 Essential points

-• The implementation of the Gender Pay Gap Information Act 2021 and associated regulations require employers to report their gender pay gap each year, and the measures that are being taken to eliminate or reduce the gap.
+• The implementation of the Gender Pay Gap Information Act 2021 (the “Act”) and associated regulations require employers to report their gender pay gap each year, and the measures that are being taken to eliminate or reduce the gap.

 • For year 1, 2022, organisations with over 250 employees had to report.

 • The central purpose of the Directive is to introduce gender pay gap reporting measures.
-All member state countries must transpose the Directive to national law within three years.

 Please note

-While every care has been taken in compiling this content, the CIPD cannot be held responsible for any errors or omissions.
+While every care has been taken in compiling this content, neither the CIPD nor Byrne Wallace Shields may be held responsible for any errors or omissions.
 These notes are not intended to be a substitute for specific legal advice.

-Employment
+Employment Law for

 Callout Image

-Employment law
+• Employment law

 Equality: Ireland employment law